Standard contractual clauses

 10. The provisions and their annexes shall be kept in writing, including electronically, by both parties.

-GDPR or any other legislation.
+General Data Protection Regulation or any other legislation.

 3. Rights and obligations of the data controller